 Also, just getting your grass wet doesn’t count as watering.
 It’s better to water your lawn deeper and less often.
 You’re going to want to soak the lawn so that the water is absorbed about four to six inches down.

-Pro Tip: Not sure you’re watering enough?
-Set an empty can of tuna in your lawn next to one of your sprinklers and when it fills up you’re okay to turn off your sprinkler system.
+Not sure you’re watering enough?
+Do a lawn sprinkler audit.
+Set an empty can of tuna in your lawn next to one of your sprinklers and when it fills up you’re OK to turn off your sprinkler system.
 Better yet, set a timer the first time around to better automate your lawn’s watering.

 Remove Fallen Leaves

 Fall is the time of the year where cool-season grasses can recover from the stress of the summer heat.
 However, fallen leaves can restrict your lawn’s breathability.
 Removing the leaves as they fall chips away at a bulky — even costly — leaf removal, too.
 Most importantly grass still needs sunlight in the fall season to continue healthy growth.
 When a dense layer of leaves builds up across your lawn it suffocates the grass and prevents sunlight.
 You don’t need to be a horticulturist to know why that isn’t a good thing.

 Most lawn care professionals recommend at least two applications of fertilizer per year and agree the spring and fall are the best times.
 There are certain types of weeds that germinate in the late summer and early fall and begin to develop in the winter.
 Winter annuals are dormant or semi-dormant in the winter and flower in the spring.
 They usually die out by the time the summer heat rolls around though.
 Some common types of winter annual weeds are henbit, deadnettle, field madder, common chickweed, mouse-ear chickweed, buttercup, and carolina geranium (which can be perennial).
 It’s important to treat these types of weeds early so that they aren’t a problem in the springtime.